-A payday loan might be an option if you need extra money between paychecks
+An installment loan might be an option if you need extra money between paychecks.

-If you find yourself in a tight spot financially, you may be considering a payday loan.
+If you find yourself in a tight spot financially, you may be considering a small-dollar loan.
 This guide will help you navigate the regulations around payday loans in New Mexico.

 Are payday loans legal in New Mexico?

 No, they’re not.
 While payday loans used to be legal in the state of New Mexico, as of January 1, 2018, they no longer are.
 The recent overhaul to the New Mexico House Bill 347 places strict regulations on small-dollar loans.
 These new laws have placed the following limits on loans under $5,000:

 - Max APR: 175%